|Originally Performed By||Phish|

-Vocals: Trey (lead), Mike and Page (backing)|
+|Vocals||Trey (lead), Mike and Page (backing)|

-At first listen, that being the Round Room version and/or its strikingly similar televised first Live (from New York…it’s Saturday Night) performance, “46 Days” appeared to be a chugging funk-rock stomp in the vein of “Character Zero.”
+At first listen – that being the Round Room version and/or its strikingly similar televised first Live (from New York…it’s Saturday Night) performance – “46 Days” appeared to be a chugging funk-rock stomp in the vein of “Character Zero.”
 Strikingly similar to “Sneakin’ Sally” in terms of structure and progression, it was seemingly nothing more than a tight, guitar-driven set closer with very little room for improvisational expansion.
 But as Phish proves over and over, you can’t judge a book by its cover.

-In 2009 "46 Days" strayed from a subtle (as a lead pipe to the skull) first set Jersey stomp on 6/7/09 in Camden, to a bluesy southern drawl in the glory daze of post-Boss Bonnaroo on 6/14/09, ultimately disintegrating entirely on 8/15/09 at Merriweather in glorious deep space exploration that never attempted to come back home.
-2010 saw "46 Days" in its most frequent setlist rotation to date, including notable offerings on 6/22/10 Great Woods, 8/7/10 Berkeley and 10/19/10 Augusta.
+In 2009, "46 Days" strayed from a subtle (as a lead pipe to the skull) first set Jersey stomp on 6/7/09 in Camden, to a bluesy southern drawl in the glory daze of post-Boss Bonnaroo on 6/14/09, ultimately disintegrating entirely on 8/15/09 at Merriweather in glorious deep space exploration that never attempted to come back home.
+In 2010, "46 Days" made eleven public appearances, including notable offerings on 6/22/10 at Great Woods, 8/7/10 in Berkeley, CA, and 10/19/10 in Augusta, ME.”46 Days” - 12/30/13, New York, NY.
+Video by LazyLightning55a.

-The lyrics of “46 Days” appear to be inspired by an undisclosed incidence of betrayal involving Phish lighting crew member Leigh Fordham (who was previously in the spotlight during the 11/16/96 Omaha performances of both “Axilla” and “Harry Hood”).
-Details are sketchy at best, but the enigmatic episode allegedly involved the chartering of a boat toward an unknown location somewhere south of the border.
-Further clues as to what actually did or did not go down, as the song also states, couldn’t be found.
-One way or another, on the 47th day, the coal, which had apparently run out, came home.
+In any event, one way or another, on the 47th day, the coal, which had apparently run out, came home.
 The final warning of the devil’s approach makes reference to a passage from the New Testament (John 14:30) in which Jesus informs his apostles of his impending demise as precipitated by his own betrayal by Judas.
 Not so coincidentally, considering this biblical reference contained in the song, the duration of the Lenten period from midnight on Mardi Gras to the Easter morning celebration of Jesus’ resurrection is exactly 46 days.